bytes1/real_markets/README.md

 ## 🚧 Current Progress

-- ✅ Core contract partially implemented.
+- ✅ Core contract implemented.
-- 🔄 Integration with **UniversalVerifier contract** is pending.
+- 🔄 Integration with **UniversalVerifier contract** is completed.
-- 🎨 Frontend development in progress, using **Limitless Exchange UX** as a design reference.
+- 🎨 Frontend development completed, using **Limitless Exchange UX** as a design reference.

 ---